 Yesterday, a relative took us on a tiny boat into the sea where we went for a swim.
 The water is so clear there, so clear you can see your toes and the sand patterns at the bed of the sea.
 It was so fun and scary when he’s tipping the boat to one side when making a turn that I scream my voice out I almost lost it.
 I know how Ariel felt now.
 He promised us next time, he’ll take up fishing again.
 A trip we take before dawn to catch the fish when they come up to eat.

 Until then, we get the fish from the market.
-Mom went to the fish market and bough some gumbo shrimps a while ago and I couldn’t let them go and be cooked plainly.
+Mom went to the fish market and bough some jumbo shrimps a while ago and I couldn’t let them go and be cooked plainly.
 I had to put my touch to them.
-I went and picked a bunch of basil leaves from the pots on the balcony and chopped them with parsley, coriander, and garlic then tossed them with melted butter.
+I picked a bunch of basil leaves from the pots on the balcony and chopped them with parsley, coriander, and garlic then tossed them with melted butter.

-The addition of gin at the end of the cooking add a subtle aromatic flavor profile.
 One thing you’ll never know you needed in your life is grilled lemon.
-Grilling the lemons on the same grill with all the juices, remaining herbed butter on the grill, and evaporating gin caramelizes the surface, warms up the lemon flesh and juice and creates a different smokey citrus flavor that you have never had before.
-You’ll need to try it to visualize it
+Grilling the lemons on the same grill with all the juices, the remaining herbed butter on the grill, and the evaporating gin caramelizes the surface, warms up the lemon flesh and juice and creates a different smokey citrus flavor that you have never had before.

 Follow me on